SST-6809

 U11 | Dallas Semiconductor DS1233 EconoReset |

-U12 | |
+U12 | - not present - |

 U13 | Phillips 74HCT20N Dual 4-input NAND |